amusecode/amuse/doc/tutorial/c_code_old.rst

 The name of our project
 ~~~~~~~~~~~~~~~~~~~~~~~
-We will be writing a code to integrate a simple N-body system,
+We will be writing a code to find the nearest neighbors of a particle,
-so let's call our project 'SimpleGrav'.
+so let's call our project 'NearestNeighbor'.

 Creating the initial directory structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~